-Pumpkin Chili is the ultimate Fall comfort food.
-Made in one pot with pumpkin puree, tomatoes, bell pepper, pumpkin spice, and ground beef.
+Pumpkin Chili is the ultimate fall comfort food.
+One pot in 30 minutes with pumpkin puree, tomatoes, bell pepper, spices, and ground beef.

 Classic Beef Chili is one of those easy Dinner Recipes that’s perfect for weeknight meals, game days, or potlucks.
 This Pumpkin Chili recipe puts a festive twist on the traditional recipe that’s perfect for halloween or Thanksgiving.

 Pumpkin recipes are always perfect to pull out in the Autumn.
 Whether it’s Pumpkin Bread, Pumpkin Pie, or this delicious Pumpkin Chili, they’re always crowd-pleasing recipes.
 While many pumpkin recipes are desserts, this one is great to serve for dinner.
 It’s hearty, and full of pumpkin spice and other warm spices that your whole family will love.

 This gluten-free Pumpkin Chili is perfect for a weeknight meal.
 Along with being delicious, it’s also surprisingly easy to make.
 Once you’ve browned the meat and combined all the ingredients, all you have to do is let it simmer in the dutch oven until it’s ready to be served.
 For the ultimate Fall dinner serve it up with some homemade Cornbread and enjoy!

 Pumpkin Spice Chili is also the perfect recipe to bring to a party or your next chili cook-off.
 The creamy, rich pumpkin will be an interesting change from the classic chili recipes.
 It still has the ground beef, beans, and tomato sauce you expect in chili, but the pumpkin and fall spices make it a fun, delicious, and festive dish.